"I get commissions for purchases made through links in this post."

 Pieces of Advice from a Newbie

-Pay attention to the weather before you roll out.
-First, you don’t want to get yourself wet.
-Second, your shoes should not be in any moisture condition that will result in rust, seize and becoming badass paperweights.
-Third, skating in the rain is dangerous.
+Pay attention to the weather before you roll out a nice weather can make up for a pleasant ride.
+First, you don’t want to get yourself wet, second thing is your shoes should not be in any moisture condition that will result in rust, seize and become badass paperweights, thirdly skating in the rain is dangerous.

-Until you feel entirely cozy with your skates, don’t think of going downhill.
-It is tough to stop rolling down a slope on skates if you don’t know how to do it.
+You should feel entirely cozy with your skates so that you have better feel over your skates.
+It is tough to stop rolling down a slope on skates but anything can be done with hardwork and practicing.
 Even when you think you are better, be cautious with the slightest slopes.

 It’s ok to chat but don’t talk while rolling.
-You need to concentrate on your path, especially in public rink.
+You need to concentrate on your path, especially in a public rink so that you can avoid any unnecessary coming your way.
 A little distraction can lead to a severe accident.
 You can’t race and have a conversation at the same time, can you?

 It seems to us that the initial position is the foundation of whatever to come next.
 Your balance is the essence of the beginning course.
 You’ve got the stance down then you’re ready to be a real skater.